anhnmt/rancher-k3s-first-steps/Certificate Manager (SSL Demo)/README.md

 2. Grab your public IP address: `kubectl -n ingress-nginx get svc`

 3. Add your IP and your E-Mail to the appropriate parts of the .yaml files.

+4. Apply all ressources `kubectl apply -f .` or just the staging or production ones, as you like.